matthbatt/VARIATIONAL-AUTOENCODER/README.md

 # Generating financial senarios with a variational autoencoder to compute risk metrics

+## Why bother with risk metrics ?
+Financial institutions are routinely exposed to a wide range of risks, including credit risk, operational risk, and market risk.
+On financial markets, assets and instruments are traded continuously, and their values fluctuate in response to global events, making them inherently difficult to predict.
+To mitigate these market risks, financial regulators impose quantitative thresholds that institutions must respect.
+One of the most fundamental of these measures is the Value at Risk (VaR). \\

+The concept of VaR emerged in the late 1980s and gained prominence in the early 1990s, notably through the work of J.P.
+Morgan, which formalized and popularized the methodology within its RiskMetrics framework.
+VaR later became a cornerstone of regulatory risk management and was incorporated into the Basel II and Basel III frameworks as a standard measure for assessing market risk exposure. \\

+Mathematically, VaR is derived by analyzing the distribution of an asset’s historical returns over a chosen time horizon.
+Taking the 5th percentile of the worst returns yields a VaR with a 95\% confidence level, while the 1st percentile corresponds to a 99\% confidence VaR.
+In practical terms, VaR indicates that the asset's value is not expected to decline by more than a certain amount over Y days, with a confidence level of 95\% or 99\%.
+It therefore provides a probabilistic estimate of extreme losses under normal market conditions, and serves as a key benchmark for both internal risk assessment and regulatory compliance.

+## Traditional method to compute the VaR :

+A common traditional approach to compute Value‑at‑Risk (VaR) is the bootstrap method.
+It consists of randomly sampling past returns—with replacement—and using these sampled returns to generate hypothetical future asset values.
+With a sufficiently large number of samples, one can estimate the VaR.
+However, this method implicitly assumes that past return patterns will repeat in the future, which is often unrealistic in financial markets.

+In this project, we investigate whether a deep learning model, specifically a Variational Autoencoder (VAE), can learn the underlying structure of market data and generate new, realistic return scenarios.
+We will compute the VaR using both the VAE‑generated returns and the traditional bootstrap method, and compare their performance.

 ## What is a Variational Autoencoder?

 A **VAE** is a probabilistic version of the traditional autoencoder.
 Instead of mapping inputs to fixed points in latent space, it maps them to a distribution — typically a Gaussian — allowing for sampling and smooth interpolation between data points.